Explicit Group Sparse Projection with Applications to Deep Learning and NMF: Sparse NMF: Experiment Details

-\subsubsection{Synthetic data sets}
+\subsection{Synthetic data sets}

-We first perform experiments on synthetic data sets.
-The main reason for this is that we observed an interesting and, from our point of view, rather unexpected behavior: if PSNMF is given the sparsity of an exact factorization, it converges to an exact solution much faster than A-HALS and NeNMF.
-In other words, PSNMF is able to use the prior information to its advantage.
-Although A-HALS and NeNMF are less constrained, they converge slower.

-Let us take $m=n=100$ and $r=10$.
+For the experiment on synthetic data, we take $m=n=100$ and $r=10$.
 We generate each entry of $X$ using the normal distribution with mean 0 and variance 1 and then set the negative entries to zero, so that $X$ will have sparsity around 50\%.
 We generate each entry of $H$ using the normal distribution in the interval $[0,1]$.
-To run PSNMF and cPSNMF, we compute the average sparsity of the columns of the true $X$ and use it as an input.
+To run gspNMF and cgspNMF, we compute the average sparsity of the columns of the true $X$ and use it as an input.
 We generate 50 such matrices, and use the same initial matrices for all algorithms, which were generated using the uniform distribution for each entry.
-Figure~\ref{NMFsynt} reports the evolution of the average of the relative error obtained by the different algorithms among the 50 randomly generated matrices.
+In Figure~\ref{gspNMFresults} of the paper, we reported the evolution of the average of the relative error obtained by the different algorithms among the 50 randomly generated matrices.

-As announced above, PSNMF performs better than A-HALS which performs better than NeNMF.
-PSNMF is able to reduce the error much faster towards zero (although it has a higher initial error as it is more constrained).
-It is interesting to observe that PSNMF does not decrease the objective function monotonically, as explained above.
-Because cPSNMF is more constrained, it is not able to perform as well as PSNMF.
-Because $\ell_1$ A-HALS produces a biased solution (see above), it is also not able to compete with A-HALS.

-\subsubsection{Image data set}
+\subsection{Image data set}

-Let us consider a widely used data set in the NMF literature, the CBCL facial images.
-It consists of $2429$ images $19 \times 19$ pixels, and was used in~\cite{lee1999learning} with $r=49$.
-We will run the sparse NMF techniques with sparsity 85\% --note that the sparsity of the solution obtained by NeNMF and A-HALS is around $70\%$, hence it is expected that sparse NMF leads to higher approximation errors but will increase the sparsity by $15\%$.
-Using 10 random initializations, Figure~\ref{CBCLfull} reports the evolution of the average relative error, and Figure~\ref{figCBCLall} displays the basis elements obtained by different methods.
-We observe that spare NMF variants are able to achieve sparser solutions (about $15\%$ sparser) while increasing on average the relative error by less than $2\%$.
-Moreover, as expected, PSNMF performs better than cPSNMF.
+For this set of experiments we test on the widely used data set in the NMF literature, the CBCL facial images.
+This dataset consists 2429 images of $19 \times 19$ pixels, and was used in the seminal paper by ~\cite{lee1999learning} with $r=49$.
+We run the sparse NMF techniques with sparsity 85\% Using 10 random initializations, Figure~\ref{gspNMFresults} (in paper) reports the evolution of the average relative error, and Figure~\ref{figCBCLall} displays the basis elements obtained by different methods.

-Since the basis vectors naturally have similar sparsity levels, PSNMF and cPSNMF perform similarly (although PSNMF has slightly lower error and allows basis vectors to have different sparisty levels), which we observe here.
-They both perform similarly as a state-of-the-art sparse NMF method base on $\ell_1$ norm penalty terms.

-\paragraph{Summary} We observed that PSNMF performs well, competing with state-of-the-art approaches on image data sets, and outperforming them on synthetic data sets.